 - Inquiries about different medical conditions for home treatments.

-- Check-ins or follow-up with chronic care following treatment.
+- Check-ins or follow-up with chronic care management technology for following treatment.

 - Faster refill of medical medications for the short term.

 - Vacations, evenings, late night or some other condition where it is not possible to obtain routine medical treatment.